Warwickshire: Education

 There are no universities per se in Warwickshire, though the University of Warwick forms part of the border with Warwickshire on the southern edge of the city of Coventry.
 Some areas of the University of Warwick are within the boundaries of Warwickshire including Lakeside Village and Warwick Business School The university has a small campus near Wellesbourne which houses the Warwick Horticultural Research Centre and an Innovation Centre.

 Transport

 Roads

-Several major motorways run through Warwickshire.
-These include:
+Several major motorways run through Warwickshire; these are: